-Starting in Year 7 and continuing throughout the Senior School, our teachers and House staff help to instil in these pupils a sense of intellectual curiosity.
+Starting in Year 7 and continuing throughout the Senior School, our Head of Academic Scholars, teachers and House staff help to instil in these pupils a sense of intellectual curiosity.
 We’re also keen to provide co-curricular opportunities for able pupils, and subject departments will help them enter regional and national competitions such as mathematics challenges and writing competitions.

 The Scholars’ Programme is both for those officially holding Academic Scholarships and those who have demonstrated a willingness to effectively engage with academic thinking above and beyond their lessons.
 At the Senior School, the Programme covers all year groups from Years 9 to 13.
 Our Sixth-Form Academic Scholars are expected to nurture and guide the younger students and act as role models and mentors.